 In this model, everyone wins.
 We get beautiful fabric without generating additional pollution, the landfills are less full, and you get a unique garment that was handmade by artisans that will make your friends a lil jealous.

 Now, not all deadstock fabrics are created equal - there are still reams of deadstock made from synthetic fibers.
-At Paneros, we only use deadstock fabrics from natural materials such as cotton and linen, as well as semi-synthetics such as Tencel and Rayon.
+At Paneros, we only use deadstock fabrics from natural materials such as cotton and linen, as well as manmade cellulosic fibers such as Tencel and Rayon.
+Additionally, all of the deadstock fabrics we use are certified by the Oeko Tex Standard 100 for safe materials free from harmful substances and manufactured in a sustainable and socially responsible way.

 Check out our limited edition women's collection that features deadstock styles now that you know what that means.